MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/organization-administration/prepare-go-live.md

 Submitting the Go-live readiness review can be performed by partners and customer in the Dynamics 365 Implementation portal without involving Microsoft.
 The Onboarding Wizard in the Implementation portal has simplified the steps to create the project, add the admin and users, and submitting the Go-Live review for self-service.

 1. Create the project in Implementation portal.
 For more information about creating and joining the project, see [Create or join a project in the Implementation Portal](/dynamics365/guidance/implementation-portal/onboard-project).
-1. Please ensure that the project admin on the project is from the **customer** organization.
-This user from the customer organization can then add additional users and serve as the key participant in the Go-live readiness review.
-For more information about adding users, see [Admin](/dynamics365/guidance/implementation-portal/manage-projects#admin) section .
+1. Ensure that the project admin on the project is from the **customer** organization.
+This user from the customer organization can then add more users and serve as the key participant in the Go-live readiness review.
+For more information about adding users, see [Admin](/dynamics365/guidance/implementation-portal/manage-projects#admin) section.
 1. Once the project is created, the project team can create and perform the Go-live readiness review in the portal using the guidance in the [Portal Help article](https://experience.dynamics.com/FTimplementationportal/help/help-details-page/?id=a275750e-2ffb-eb11-94ef-0022482594cd&searchtxt=).
 All users who have registered on portal can access this article.

   > [!Note]